My Products

 You can post the developed API so that other users can use it by referring to the API guide.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-publish in the Post column of the target Product in the Product list.
+3. Click i-apigateway-publish in the Post column of the target product from the product list.

-4. Click the API name to post on the catalog list of the product, and click [Post].
+4. Click the API name to post from the catalog list of the product and click [Post].

-5. When the Post Success popup window is displayed, click [OK].
+5. When the Post succeeded popup is displayed, click [OK].

 Connect API key to stage and manage

-In the API Keys menu, you can register the created API key to stage, and set the usage status and API usage.
+In the API keys menu, you can register the created API key to the stage, and set the usage status and API usage.

 Connect API key

-To connect an API key to a stage, follow these steps:
+To connect an API key to a stage:

 Note

-To connect an API Key to Stage, you must first create an API Key.
-For more information, see the API Keys user guide.
+To connect an API key to a stage, you must first create an API key.
+For more information, see the API keys user guide.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apikeys in the API keys column of the target Product in the Product list.
+3. Click i-apigateway-apikeys in the API keys column of the target product from the product list.

-5. Click and select an API key to connect from the Add My API Key popup window, and click [Add].
+5. Click and select an API key to connect from the Add my API key popup and click [Add].

 • After entering the API key name, click i-apigateway-find to quickly find the desired API key.